 Our starting point is a static, result-hiding searchable encryption scheme SE, which we modify to store triplets of the form (w, id, op) (instead of the standard w, id), where op = add/del.
-The main idea behind our DSE construction called SD_a (Figure 2), is to organize N (without loss of generality, let N be a power-of-two) updates into a collection of $\log N$ independent encrypted indexes $EDB_0,\ldots,EDB{\log(N-1)}$ for sizes $2^0,\ldots,2^{\log(N-1)}$, each one created with a separate invocation of SE.Setup with a fresh key.
+The main idea behind our DSE construction called SD_a (Figure 1), is to organize N (without loss of generality, let N be a power-of-two) updates into a collection of $\log N$ independent encrypted indexes $EDB_0, \ldots, EDB{\log(N-1)}$ for sizes $2^0, \ldots, 2^{\log(N-1)}$, each one created with a separate invocation of SE.Setup with a fresh key.

 Initially, all EDB_i are empty.
-For the first update the client sets up an encrypted index for the singleton set (w,id,op) using SE.Setup and sends it to server who stores it as EDB_0 .
+For the first update the client sets up an encrypted index for the singleton set (w, id, op)using SE.Setup and sends it to server who stores it as EDB_0 .
 For future updates, let j be the smallest value for which EDB_j is empty.
 The server first sends to the client all EDB_i for i < j and deletes them locally.
-The client fully decrypts them (we denote this in Figure 2 with SE.DecryptAll function) and runs SE.Setup for the union of their entries, together with the current update (w,id,op).
-Note that the total size of the returned EDB_i is 2^j-1 , thus the output of SE.Setup is a new encrypted index of size 2^j ; this is sent to the server who stores it as EDB_j .
+The client fully decrypts them (we denote this in Figure 1 with SE.DecryptAll function) and runs SE.Setup for the union of their entries, together with the current update (w, id, op).
+Note that the total size of the returned EDB_i is $2^j - 1$, thus the output of SE.Setup is a new encrypted index of size 2^j ; this is sent to the server who stores it as EDB_j .
 At all times, the client stores locally the corresponding keys and states of the different non-empty instance of SE as K and σ .

-For searches, the parties run SE.Search for each (i.e., non-empty) instance of SE and return all the individual search results.
+For searches, the parties run SE.Search for each (i.e., nonempty) instance of SE and return all the individual search results.
 Since SE is result-hiding, the client needs to do the extra work of decrypting the returned values and extracting the pairs (id, op).
 The final answer is the result of "filtering out" the deleted entries.
-Figure 1 illustrates the collection of the encrypted indexes after each of five consecutive inserts.

 Security.
-We assume that the underlying SE scheme is adaptively secure.
+Assuming that the underlying SE scheme is adaptively secure, we can argue about the security of our construction as follows.
 Regarding forward privacy, note that each update (w, id, op) results in running SE.Setup with a freshly chosen key.
 The size of the encrypted index (2^j) in the above description) is fully determined by the number of previous updates, thus an update operation can be perfectly emulated by the setup simulator of SE, even if the setup leakage of SE is just the database size.
-This implies that the information the server sees during updates, is independent of any previous entries in EDB (including entries about w) which gives us forward privacy.
-Regarding backward privacy, things are also straight-forward.
-Firstly, since SE is result-hiding and we store deletions as regular entries, the server does not learn the indexes of files that previously contained w.
-Moreover, during searches the server learns |DB(w)| as well as how many result elements come from each of EDB_i .
-In order to simulate the second part, we only need to know when each update for wtook place-this information together with the total update count so far, determines in which EDB_i each update resides.
-We previously defined this information as Updates(w)), hence our scheme is BP-II.
+This implies that the information

+Let SE = (Setup, Search, DecryptAll) be a resulthiding, static searchable encryption scheme.